 RAYSIP offers 16 core investment options across a broad risk spectrum.
 You can invest in any combination of these professionally managed core investment options.
 Note that 10% of your total RAYSIP account must be invested in the core investment options (you can allocate up to 90% of your account balance to a Fidelity BrokerageLink account, described later).
-If you do not make an investment election, your contributions will be invested automatically in the Janus Henderson Balanced Fund Class N, until you change the investment direction.
+If you do not make an investment election, your and the company's contributions, if applicable, will be invested automatically in the Janus Henderson Balanced Fund Class N, until you change the investment direction.